 All pupils at Fox Wood have an Education, Health and Care Plan (EHCP).
 The purpose of an EHCP is to make special educational provision to meet the special educational needs of the child or young person and to secure the best possible outcomes for them across education, health and social care.
 The Local Authority (LA) must review the plan at least every twelve months.
-Dates are set at the beginning of the school year with the LA for the Annual Reviews to be held.
+Dates are set at the beginning of the school year for the Annual Reviews to be held and the school hold these on the LA's behalf.
+The LA is informed of this Annual Review Schedule as are other appropriate professionals.